maimemo/SwipeToSelect/README.md

 6. Be able to shuffle words, i.e. randomly amend the order of words.

-7. <b>Bonus:</b> Enable search, in a way you think provides good user experience .
+7. <b>Bonus #1:</b> Enable search, in a way you think provides good user experience.

+8. <b>Bonus #2:</b> Split the list into two lists which can be viewed by swipping horizontally.
+E.g. List 1 contains words with initials A-M and List 2 N-Z.

-8. <b>Super Bonus:</b> Display a text input unit under the word so that a user can type text of any length (e.g. an example sentence) into it.
+9. <b>Super Bonus #1:</b> Display a text input unit under the word so that a user can type text of any length (e.g. an example sentence) into it.
 Such text will be displayed in both main & detail view.

+10. <b>Super Bonus #2:</b> Write the whole project in Swift 3.0+.